 C.5.2 The decoding function

 decvalue(inout bitstring encoded_value,

+out any_type decoded_value,

-out any_type decoded_value) return integer
+in universal charstring decoding_info := "") return integer

 The decvalue function decodes a bitstring into a value.
 The test system shall suppose that the bitstring encoded_value represents an encoded instance of the actual type of decoded_value.
+The optional decoding_info parameter is used for passing additional decoding information to the codec.

 If the decoding was successful, then the used bits are removed from the parameter encoded_value, the rest is returned (in the parameter encoded_value), and the decoded value is returned in the parameter decoded_value.
 If the decoding was unsuccessful, the actual parameters for encoded_value and decoded_value are not changed.
 The function shall return an integer value to indicate success or failure of the decoding below: